RickCogley/memriki/jrc-tips-shaving.md

 The knot is key, and synthetic brushes are often flimsy feeling because of that, but, [Spiffo](https://spiffo.com) makes a synthetic knot that feels like silver tip badger, called their "luxedo" knot.

 **In Japan**, I've seen inexpensive KENT brushes for sale for around JPY 2000.
-Yurakucho Hankyu Mens has Muhle brushes.
+Yurakucho Hankyu Mens has more expensive Muhle brushes.

 ### Aftershave